 Coal and gas-fired power

-According to data from the Australian Energy Market Operator (AEMO), as of April 2020 there was 135 MW of upgraded and 151 MW of proposed coal-fired power on the horizon, along with 3.4 GW of gas-fired generation, across a combined 18 projects.
+According to data from the Australian Energy Market Operator (AEMO), as of July 2021 there was at least 140 MW of upgraded and proposed coal-fired power on the horizon, along with 3.4 GW of gas-fired generation, across a combined 23 projects.
 This is despite there being no room for new fossil fuel generation if we’re to meet the goals of the Paris Agreement, according to leading economists at Oxford University and the head of the International Energy Agency.

 The emerging coal and gas-fired threats to our climate include: